Placeholder-Software/WetSurfaceDecals/docs/Reference/LevelsVisualizer.md

 Controls _which part_ of the input gets mapped into the output.

-When the threshold is at zero all values in the input texture will result in a completely dry surface.
+When the threshold is set to `0` all values in the input texture will result in a completely dry surface.
 This is shown by the output (on the right) being completely on the bottom:

 ![All Dry](../images/ThresholdCompletelyDry.gif)

-When the threshold is at one all values in the input texture will results in a completely wet surface.
+When the threshold is set to `1` all values in the input texture will result in a completely wet surface.
 This is shown by the output (in the left) being completely on the top:

 ![All Wet](../images/ThresholdCompletelyWet.gif)